CustosClarus/CustosClarus/README.md

 #### ⚡ Fun Fact

-- 🤔 I’m looking for help with
-- ⚡ Fun fact: I have diverse interests outside of cybersecurity.
+- I have diverse interests outside of cybersecurity.
 When I'm not immersed in the world of coding and cybersecurity, you might find me engaged in a game of chess, expressing my creativity through sketching and drawing.
 Here's an interesting fact about me – I have a unique ability to code and write poems simultaneously, blending the worlds of technology and artistic expression.